Gallardo994/xx-cli/README.md

 Updating is done by repeating the same steps, however, you can check for updates using `xx check-updates` command.

+### Linux caveats

+The binaries provided on Releases page are built on Ubuntu and linked against `glibc`, so they might not work on Linux distributions using `musl` as their standard library (e.g. Alpine Linux).

+Install scripts also depend on `curl` or `wget` and require `sudo` to be present on the system.
+The binaries themselves do not require those dependencies.

 ## Example YAML Configuration

 `.xx.yaml` file in current working directory: